basler/gst-plugin-pylon/README.md

 ```

-The build process relies on `PYLON_ROOT` pointing to a pylon Software Suite 26.x
+The build process relies on `PYLON_ROOT` pointing to a pylon tree with
-tree with `include/pylon` (official installer under `/opt/pylon`, or any other
+`include/pylon` (official installer under `/opt/pylon`, or any other extracted
-extracted SDK).
-Meson finds pylon via CMake using that path and sets an install
+SDK).
+Meson finds pylon via CMake using that path and sets an install RPATH to
-RPATH to `$PYLON_ROOT/lib`, so a from-source install does **not** require a
+`$PYLON_ROOT/lib`, so a from-source install does **not** require a `pylon`
-`pylon` Debian package.
+Debian package.

 ```bash
 # official Linux installer